-WASHINGTON (AP) — Interest rates on short-term Treasury bills fell in Monday's auction.
-Rates on six-month bills declined to their lowest level since mid-July.
-Last week the six-month bills had risen to their highest level in nearly nine years.
+WASHINGTON (AP) — Interest rates on short-term Treasury bills rose in Monday's auction to their highest levels in nine years.

-The Treasury Department auctioned $39 billion in three-month bills at a discount rate of 1.015 percent, down from 1.040 percent last week.
-Another $33 billion in six-month bills was auctioned at a discount rate of 1.115 percent, down from 1.140 percent last week.
+The Treasury Department auctioned $42 billion in three-month bills at a discount rate of 1.185 percent, up from 1.130 percent last week.
+Another $36 billion in six-month bills was auctioned at a discount rate of 1.300 percent, up from 1.260 percent last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, stood at 1.21 percent last Friday, down from 1.22 percent at the start of the week on Monday.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, stood at 1.49 percent on Friday, up from 1.42 percent at the beginning of last week on Oct.
+30.

 Copyright 2017 The Associated Press.
 All rights reserved.